-- You need to catch up on mortgage or car loan payments, or you are being threatened with foreclosure or repossession.
+- You need to catch up on mortgage or car loan payments or else you will be threatened with foreclosure or repossession.

 2) Should we file bankruptcy jointly or separately?

 The answer to this question depends mostly upon the nature of your relationship.
-For most divorcing couples, it is best to file jointly if at all possible, however, not every couple going through a divorce has the ability to collaborate on a joint filing.
+For most divorcing couples, it is best to file jointly if at all possible.
+However, not every couple going through a divorce is able to collaborate on a joint filing.

 Filing bankruptcy jointly means multiplying your exemptions by two.
 You can prevent the Trustee from seizing/selling by increasing the amount of jointly-owned property.
 If you own a home and one of you intends to retain it after the divorce, you can apply for the homestead exemption and the wildcard exemption to exempt all equity from your bankruptcy estate, placing your home out of the reach of the Trustee who otherwise would seize and sell the property for the benefit of your creditors.

 If one of you files bankruptcy prior to divorcing and the other does not, the non-filer will be responsible for all joint debt that is discharged as far as their creditors are concerned.
 However, the non-filers divorce attorney can negotiate for or argue for partial or equal repayment of those debts in the property settlement agreement.
-Ultimately, the family law judge will decide how assets and responsibility for debts are assigned..
+Ultimately, the family law judge will decide how to assign the assets and responsibility for debts.

 3) Understanding the division of assets in a divorce and how that affects your bankruptcy.

 If you file bankruptcy after your divorce, the division of assets in your property settlement agreement will dictate what assets you must exempt from your bankruptcy estate.
 All of your assets provided for in the property settlement agreement must be disclosed in your bankruptcy filing.
 Again, consider how much equity you have in the marital home and whether you are able to exempt it prior to filing bankruptcy.